 First, figure out how deep have the scratches or dents have penetrated.
 Small scratches on the uppermost layer of finish are easier to repair than scratches that have penetrated through the finish and impacted the wood itself.

 In mapping out your repair plan, you should also consider the location and noticeability of the scratches.
-If the scratch crosses five floor boards and it’s in a high-traffic area of the room, such as at the threshold of a doorway, you’ll have to do more extensive repairs than simply trying to fill it in with a touch-up marker.
+If the scratch crosses five floor boards and it’s in a high-traffic area of the room, such as at the threshold of a doorway, you’ll have to do more extensive repairs that may require a drum sander rather than simply trying to fill it in with a touch-up marker.

 Once you have determined the extent and noticeability of the damage, you’re on your way to figuring out which method of the following three will be best to use in your situation.